-Trustworthy assurance that the physical and mental suffering will be carefully attended to and comfort measures intently secured.
-Physicians should be skilled in the detection and management of terminal symptoms, such as pain, fatigue, and depression and able to obtain the assistance of specialty colleagues when needed.
+2. Trustworthy assurance that the physical and mental suffering will be carefully attended to and comfort measures intently secured.
+Physicians should be skilled in the detection and management of terminal symptoms, such as pain, fatigue, and depression, and able to obtain the assistance of specialty colleagues when needed.

-Trustworthy assurance that preferences for withholding or withdrawing life-sustaining intervention will be honored.
-Whether the intervention is less complex (such as antibiotics or artificial nutrition and hydration) or complex and more invasive (such as dialysis or mechanical respiration), and whether the situation involves imminent or more distant dying, patients' preferences for withholding or withdrawing intervention should be honored in accordance with their legally and ethically established rights.
+3. Trustworthy assurance that preferences for withholding or withdrawing life-sustaining intervention will be honored.
+Whether the intervention is less complex (such as antibiotics or artificial nutrition and hydration) or complex and more invasive (such as dialysis or mechanical respiration), and whether the situation involves imminent or more distant dying, patients' preferences regarding withholding or withdrawing intervention should be honored in accordance with the legally and ethically established rights of patients.

-Trustworthy assurance that their dignity will be a priority.
-Patients should be treated in a dignified and respectful manner at all times.
+5. Trustworthy assurance that their dignity will be a priority.
+Patients should be treated in a dignified and respected manner at all times.

-Trustworthy assurance that care providers will assist the bereaved through early stages of mourning and adjustment.
-Patients and their loved ones should be able to trust that some support will continue after bereavement.
-This may be by supportive gestures, such as a bereavement letter, and appropriate referral for care of the increased physical and mental health needs of the recently widowed.
+8. Trustworthy assurance care providers will assist the bereaved through early stages of mourning and adjustment.
+Patients and their loved ones should be able to trust that some support continues after bereavement.
+This may be by supportive gestures, such as a bereavement letter, and by appropriate attention to/referral for care of the increased physical and mental health needs that occur among the recently widowed.

-The second initiative supports the first by providing a comprehensive educational program for physicians on end-of-life issues.
-The goal of Education for Physicians in End of Life Care (EPEC) is to use a train-the-trainer format to reach all practicing physicians in the country within two years.
-EPEC will be unveiled at a May conference for hospital CEOs, managed care executives, and physicians leaders, followed by a series of two-day workshops in Chicago, Boston, Phoenix, and Atlanta on how to:
+The second AMA initiative supports the first by providing a comprehensive educational program for physicians on end-of-life issues.
+The goal of Education for Physicians in End of Life Care (EPEC), is to use a train-the-trainer format to reach all practicing physicians throughout the country within two years, says Emanuel.